radhika3558/elevator-story/README.md

 # elevator-story

-1. `elevator-regression.ipynb` is Radhika's regression with census variables. `eda.ipynb` is Sabina's regression with foil data.
+1. `elevator-regression.ipynb` is Radhika's regression with census variables. `foil_data` > `eda.iphnb` is Sabina's regression with foil data.

 2. To run `eda.iphnb` you will need to download `2023_subway_censusvar_multire.csv`